thongdang2708/thongdang2708/README.md

 🌱 I know how to use Docker and Git tools.

-🌱 Knowledge of automation testing framework: PlayWright.
+🌱 Knowledge of automation testing framework: Playwright.

 <br />